gknzby/Platformer_Demo/README.md

 All assets in this project made by me.
 (Except files in ./Assets/Textures and unity built-in features.)

-*It's a developer demo, not a future game demo.*
+*This is a developer demo, not a future game demo.*

 Screenshoots
 -